-Unable to remember familiar things or people
+Is not able to remember familiar things or people

-More and more forgetful or has trouble remembering recent events
+Is more and more forgetful or has trouble remembering recent events

-Having trouble doing familiar things, such as cooking
+Has trouble doing familiar things, such as cooking

-Getting disoriented driving or walking in places that were formerly very familiar
+Gets disoriented driving or walking in places that were formerly very familiar

 If you’re caring for someone with memory problems, these tips may help.
 You may be able to help the person keep his or her confidence, independence, and dignity for as long as possible.

-Be flexible, patient, and help the person try to remember what he or she can.
+Be flexible and patient.
+Help the person try to remember what he or she can.

 Make it easier for the person to remember new information.
 For instance, keep new information simple and repeat it often.
 Break down new activities into small steps.

-Provide verbal cues rather than ask questions.
+Give verbal cues rather than ask questions.
 For example, say: “This is Jane, your cousin, who has come to see you.”
 Don’t say: “This is Jane.
 Do you remember who she is?”

-Establish a regular routine.
+Keep a regular routine.
 This will help the person feel more secure and make it easier for him or her to remember what usually happens during the day.
 Too much variety and stimulation can be confusing.

-Writing down important pieces of information can be helpful.
+Write down important pieces of information.